-SEO and CRO processes complement each other and combining the approach add another dimension that hopefully increases the probability of success by aiming for the intersection of both methods.
+SEO and CRO processes complement each other and combining the approach adds another dimension that hopefully increases the probability of success by aiming for both methods’ intersection.
 Search optimization focuses on how you look to the outside world.
 These are the clothes you wear and how you position yourself.
-Conversion rate optimization is internally and has everything to do with demonstrating a healthy body.
+Conversion rate optimization is internal and has everything to do with demonstrating a healthy body.
 Presumably, this will allow us to find the best strategy to make us look good inside and out.

 The real-world reality of optimizing eCommerce sites may not be quite as glamorous.
-Still, even small improvements in both SEO and CRO percentages can have a substantial cumulative impact on the store’s success.
+Still, even small improvements in both SEO and CRO percentages can substantially impact the store’s success.

 SEO for product pages begins with delivering original content designed to stand out from your competitors.
 Keyword research helps focus the content strategy around the phrases that best connect with buyers.
-In the SEO for eCommerce world, it’s not enough to draw traffic if you can’t draw traffic that converts.
-Connecting the conversion strategy to the visibility strategy makes sure that you aren’t just bringing traffic to your site, but that you are bringing potential buyers.
+In the SEO for the eCommerce world, it’s not enough to draw traffic if you can’t draw traffic that converts.
+Connecting the conversion strategy to the visibility strategy ensures you aren’t just bringing traffic to your site but bringing potential buyers.

 This approach requires a common metric that is equally appropriate for SEO and CRO.
 With a standard metric, the two approaches can be synchronized.
 This comment metric is not “rank” or “share of voice” the metric that all eCommerce programs are centered around should be revenue and determining what it takes to get the customer to hit the buy button.

-While the focus of SEO is to boost traffic on your site, CRO is responsible for converting that traffic by encouraging visitors to take some action (fill out a contact form, sign up for newsletter or purchase) and show intent.
+While SEO’s focus is to boost traffic on your site, CRO is responsible for converting that traffic by encouraging visitors to take some action (fill out a contact form, sign up for newsletter or purchase) and show intent.
 So, it’s the CRO that can help you convert the people you drive to your site using SEO.